AnemoneLabs/nymphemeral/docs/source/use/decryption.rst

 If the key is not found or the authentication fails, the ciphertext will be displayed, allowing you to decrypt it manually.

+**Note:** You should read the :ref:`keyring` section to add the keys involved in the End-to-End Encryption to nymphemeral's keyring.

 .. _`axolotl ratchet protocol`: https://github.com/trevp/axolotl/wiki
 .. _`pyaxo`: https://github.com/rxcomm/pyaxo